Belarus–Poland border barrier: Attempted crossings

 During 2022, Poland recorded 16,000 attempted crossings of the border.
 In 2023, the electronic sensors logged 22,000 in the first 8 months.

 History

 On 15 October 2023, Poland held a referendum, with one of the four questions asked being: Do you support the removal of the barrier on the border between Poland and Belarus?

 The referendum was not binding due to not reaching the required threshold of 50% of the electorate, with 40.91% turnout - an effect of the boycott organised by the opposition.
 Among those who took part, 96.04% responded No, while 3.96% supported its removal.

+As of 4 June 2026, 107 people were known to have died crossing the border.